 A Series of Vignetts: Being 15

 Carol Moulin with one of her blogs Writeful Mind has inspired me for this post.
-The start on her post “A Series of Vignettes: Being 15” goes like this:
+The start goes “A Series of Vignettes: Being 15” like this:

 Because my mother had me at the same age I had my daughter, I find myself comparing the changes in many aspects of our personalities, outlooks, culture and relationships.
 In doing this assignment for Writing 101, I thought it would be interesting to take a look at the differences in being 15 through the ages.